w4kened/w4kened/README.md

 CS student | coder
 ------------------

-22 years old.
-OpenSource & Linux lover.
-I've been learning to code for 3 years.
+23 years old.
+I've been learning coding since 2k18.
-I started with C, after that i've coded in Java, also I know some basics of JS and Python.
+I started with C/C++, after that i've coded in Java, also I know some basics of JS.
 * 🌍  I'm based in Kielce
 * ✉️  You can contact me at [w4kened@mailfence.com](mailto:w4kened@mailfence.com)
 * 🧠  I'm learning Java & Spring Framework & JS